Quiz (Week 7)

 instance Applicative NonEmptyList where pure x = Cons x (pure x) One f <*> xs = fmap f xs (Cons f fs) <*> xs = fmap f xs `append` (fs <*> xs) where append (One x) ys = Cons x ys append (Cons x xs) ys = Cons x (xs `append` ys)

-instance we knows from regular lists, so is a valid Applicative
+Option 3 is analogous to the same Applicative instance we knows from regular lists, so is a valid Applicative instance.

-Options 2 and 4 don't obey the first Applicative
+Options 2 and 4 don't obey the first Applicative law, pure id <*> v = v.

-Option 1 is also a valid applicative instance, analogous to the ZipList
+Option 1 is also a valid applicative instance, analogous to the ZipList instance available in the Haskell standard library.

 1.3 Question 3

-data structures and combines them in a tuple, of type:
+Suppose I wanted to write a function pair, which takes two Applicative data structures and combines them in a tuple, of type:

 pair :: (Applicative f) => f a -> f b -> f (a, b)

-Select all correct implementations of pair
+Select all correct implementations of pair.

 - ✗